ichsanulamal/notes/.trash/recruitment/cadit-de/README.md

-# Movie Ratings Data Engineering Solution
+# CAD-IT - Data Engineer

 This document outlines the solution for the CAD-IT IoT Centre Code Test for Data Engineers.